leo9800/nginx-tls13-chacha20-patch/README.md

 ## Test result

+~~This patch has been tested with nginx 1.15.6 and OpenSSL 1.1.1, it passed both compilation and run-time tests.~~
-This patch has been tested with nginx 1.15.6 and OpenSSL 1.1.1, it passed both compilation and run-time tests.
+\[20190303\] Update: This patch has been tested with nginx 1.15.9 and OpenSSL 1.1.1b, it passed both compilation and run-time tests.

 ### Informations (may helpful)